MN-Script-Team/Release-Notes/MAXIS/MAXIS v2016.10 Release Notes.md

 **CSR**
 Now follows same logic as CAF, if the earned or unearned income fields have data entered the worker must input notes on income. *Completed by Robert Fewins-Kalb (@RoberT-1000 from Anoka County) Resolves Issue #2551*

+**DENIED PROGRAMS**
+This enhancement makes the script check for an additional line for ADDITIONAL APP when checking PND2. *Completed by Robert Fewins-Kalb (@RoberT-1000 from Anoka County) Resolves Issue #2642*

 **EXPEDITED SCREENING**
 Corrected 10/16 utility deduction amount. *Completed by Ilse Ferris (@IlseFerris from Hennepin County) Resolves Issue #2570*